TheMBTSaplar/ImageCreatorDiscordBot/README.md

 ![Screenshot_20240314_234213](https://github.com/TheMBTSaplar/ImageCreatorDiscordBot-/assets/98463524/6e2a7da9-a062-4e56-9672-b8dd37d09970)

+So, In there, click the "Reset Token" button to reset your bot token.
+When you reset it, it will give you a token for your bot.
+Copy that and save it to anywhere safe.
+If someone get your token, it can use your bot for his childish things.

-So, there's some options in the blue box.
+Then, there's some options in the blue box.
 You need to check these intents.
 Later that, you can choose some permissions for your bot.
 When you do that, click three-lined button again and click to "OAuth2".